Ceratothoa oestroides

-Ceratothoa oestroides is an isopod, obligate ectoparasite of marine fish that dwells in the buccal cavity.
-It is the causative agent of various pathologies including tissue damage at the parasitisation site (tongue), growth defects, decrease in mean host weight and size and increases mortalities in farmed and wild fish populations.
-It has been recorded in six different fish families: Sparidae (Boops boops, Diplodus annularis, Pagelus erythrinus, Spicara smaris, Sparus aurata), Carangidae (Trachurus mediterraneus), Clupeidae (Sardina pilchardus), Maenidae, Scorpenidae (Scorpaena notata, Scorpaena porcus), and Mugilidae (Liza aurata).
+Ceratothoa oestroides is a parasitic isopod of the family Cymothoidae, being one of the "tongue biters" which are obligate ectoparasite of marine fish that dwells in the buccal cavity.
+It causes various pathologies in fish including tissue damage at the parasitisation site (tongue), growth defects, decrease in mean host weight and size, and increases mortalities in farmed and wild fish populations; fish from five different families are confirmed to host this species: Sparidae (Boops boops, Diplodus annularis, Pagelus erythrinus, Spicara smaris, Sparus aurata), Carangidae (Trachurus mediterraneus), Clupeidae (Sardina pilchardus), Scorpaenidae (Scorpaena notata, Scorpaena porcus), and Mugilidae (Liza aurata).

-Fig 1: Adult female Ceratothoa oestroides settled in the buccal cavity of the juvenile European sea bass (Dicentrarchus labrax).